Dewb/monome-rack-metamodule/README.md

 ### Building in a dev container

-This repo includes a [Dev Containers](https://containers.dev/) setup and VS Code tasks to build the firmware and the simulator in a Ubuntu container with all prerequistes taken care of.
+This repo includes a [Dev Containers](https://containers.dev/) setup and VS Code tasks to build the firmware and the simulator in a Ubuntu container with all prerequisites taken care of.
 To use this mode, install the Dev Containers extension and run the command `Dev Containers: Reopen in Container`.

-The container cannot run and debug the graphical simulator, however.
+The container cannot run and debug the graphical simulator, however; that must be run on the host.

+Remember to run `git submodule update --init --recursive` on this repo before building.

 ### Building and running on the host